 The Stork’s Nest is designed to increase the number of women who get early and regular prenatal care so that more babies get a healthy start in life.
 Stork’s Nest provides incentives to help pregnant women make and keep prenatal care appointment.
 It also teaches expectant parents about healthy pre natal and infant care practices.

-Pregnant women in Harlem are referred to the Stork’s Nest through the prenatal care program at Harlem Hospital.
+Pregnant women in Harlem are referred to the Stork’s Nest through the prenatal care program at NYC Health+Hospitals/Harlem.
 Criteria are very basic: women must be low income and need encouragement to keep prenatal appointments.

 Women referred to the Nest “earn” points toward incentive items through a variety of health-promoting activities.